 In addition to the potential declines in local revenues, the City saw a significant rise in its unemployment rates.
 In February 2020, prior to the pandemic, the City of Wildomar's unemployment rate was 3.8%.
 Two months later, at the height of the pandemic, the City's unemployment rate was 15.2%.
 Many of the job losses were in sectors that have been the hardest hit by the pandemic, retail, restaurant, and hospitality.
 As the restrictions were eased and businesses were able to at least partially re-open, the unemployment rate began to decrease, hitting 14.1% in June 2020, which was a dramatic increase of 427.3% from the 3.3% rate it was in June 2019.
-In November 2020, which are the latest figures available from the Economic Development Department, showed the City's unemployment rate at 7.0%.
+In June 2021 the unemployment rate 6.9%.
+In November 2021, which are the latest figures available from the Economic Development Department, showed the City's unemployment rate at 5.0%.